 How does Rehoboth Academic Services help you with your Pilot Study?

-- We provide support during various stages of the pilot study.
+- We provide support during various stages of the study.

 - We analyze the reliability of your research instruments and the scales used.